millisom/YouTrack-Guide/Guide.md

 ### 2.5 Board Time Tracking
-So now we can use the time tracking.
-If you drag and drop a card in the state "In Progress" a timer will start.
-If you drag and drop it into another column (Open, To Verify, Done) the timer will automatically stop and add the time to the current card.
+Now we can use time tracking.
+When you drag and drop a card into the "In Progress" state, a timer will start.
+If you move it to another column (like Open, To Verify, or Done), the timer will automatically stop, and the time will be added to that card.

-Now you can click on the card and see the history.
-Which team member worked at the task for how much time.
-It even shows you a little circle if you are in the estimation that you have set before or if the task is overdue.
+You can click on the card to see its history, which shows you which team member worked on the task and for how long.
+It even has a little circle that shows if you’re within the estimation you set before or if the task is overdue.
 ![alt text](/pics/2.5BoardTimeTracking.png)

 ### 2.6 Board Settings
-You can configure some things on your board to do this go to the board settings you can find it in the picture at [Overview](#21-overview).
-Here you can find general settings which I will not cover here because there is nothing to set up but if you are interested you can give it at quick look.
-The important settings are at "Columns and Swimlanes" here you can add an extra column if you need it and here we see why we can only create swimlanes with the type "User Story".
+You can configure some things on your board by going to the board settings.
+You can find this in the picture at [Overview](#21-overview).
+Here, you'll see general settings, but I won’t cover those because there's nothing to set up.
+However, if you're interested, you can take a quick look.
+The important settings are under "Columns and Swimlanes."
+Here, you can add an extra column if you need it.

-If you add a new type then you can also create for example a swimlane with the type Bug, Epic, ...
+If you add a new type, you can create swimlanes for other types, like Bug or Epic.

 So the last thing is the chart settings.
 To see the changes you do here, just check the Board (Sprint) diagram like [Overview](#21-overview).
 So now you see the chart and the chart settings.
 It should look like this: